Mask

 — Nelson Mandela

-At Skinners’ Academy we believe that every pupil, regardless of their background, deserves to have access to, study and discuss the best that humanity has created.
-Our curriculum is unashamedly ambitious and academically rigorous, built upon the core idea of powerful knowledge; knowledge that pupils would be unlikely to encounter outside school, and that is central to their understanding of each subject that they study, but also the world around them.
+At Skinners’ Academy, we believe that every pupil, regardless of their background, deserves to have access to, study and discuss the best that humanity has created.
+Our curriculum is unashamedly ambitious and academically rigorous, built upon the core idea of powerful knowledge; knowledge that pupils would be unlikely to encounter outside of school, and that is central to their understanding of each subject that they study, but also the world around them.
 This knowledge gives our pupils power to meaningfully engage with the biggest and most challenging questions facing society and therefore go on to become people who can change the world.

 We believe that each subject should be studied on its own terms because each one represents a unique discipline.
 The curriculum is therefore meticulously crafted by subject experts, giving pupils both the depth and breadth to develop subject expertise.
 It is our hope that this will inspire pupils to be curious about the subjects they study.